ChiravuriDileep/python_test/README.md

         2.Tag the image (using the Git commit hash of the HEAD == CIRCLE_SHA1 )

-        3.Login to Amazon ECR
+        3.Login to Amazon EC

-        4.Create an Amazon ECR repo, if one doesn’t exist

-        5.Push an image to Amazon ECR
+        4.Push an image to Amazon ECR

         we need pass the below details